The Architectural Project:

 The origin of the Place Carnot Campus: From Barracks to University

-Alpes Europe, the new UCLy campus in Annecy will welcome its first students in September 2020.
+Alpes Europe, the new UCLy campus in Annecy welcomed its first students in September 2020.

 Founded in 1875, UCLy (Catholic University of Lyon) combines respect for humanist values and openness to society.